-Remember that MPS offers free elective protection and has a team of medicolegal advisers dedicated to assisting our members around the world.
-Sarah could have requested support by calling the MPS toll-free South Africa central advice line.
+- Remember that Medical Protection offers free elective protection and has a team of medicolegal consultants dedicated to assisting our members around the world.
+Sarah could have requested support by calling the Medical Protection toll-free South Africa central advice line.

-To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call our support and advice line on 0800 952 0442
+To talk to us about electives, advice on good communication or to discuss any issues you might be facing, email us or call our student support and advice line: 0800 952 0442.